jacoblnd/DeckLab/README.md

 Isomorphs in the ciphertext are automatically generated in the background.
 They can be visualized by checking the `Show Isomorphs` box, after which they will appear below the main deck state.
 Selecting one of the isomorphs will visually highlight which 2 substrings of the ciphertext are isomorphic with each other.
+Isomorphs of length 2 are omitted.
+They don't seem that interesting.

 ## Future Feature Thoughts